 Kubectl is a command line tool provided by Kubernetes for performing operations on clusters.
-It uses Kubeconfig as a configuration file (the default path is ~/.kube/config ) to configure the information of multiple clusters, and manage and operate multiple clusters.
+It uses kubeconfig as a configuration file (the default path is ~/.kube/config ) to configure the information of multiple clusters, and manage and operate multiple clusters.

-To manage and operate the TKE or EKS cluster through Kubectl, you need to enable the APIServer's public or private network access on the cluster basic information page to obtain Kubeconfig (cluster access credentials).
-If you need to use Kubectl to manage multiple clusters, generally you need to extract the contents of each field in Kubeconfig and merge them into the Kubeconfig file of the device where Kubectl locates.
+To manage and operate the TKE or TKE Serverless cluster through Kubectl, you need to enable the APIServer's public or private network access on the cluster basic information page to obtain kubeconfig (cluster access credentials).
+If you need to use kubectl to manage multiple clusters, generally you need to extract the contents of each field in kubeconfig and merge them into the kubeconfig file of the device where kubectl locates.
 This method is complicated and may easily cause an error.

-Through kubecm tool, you can merge multiple cluster access credentials into kubeconfig more simply and efficiently.
-This document describes how to use kubecm to efficiently manage the Kubeconfig of multiple clusters.
+Through the kubecm tool, you can merge multiple cluster access credentials into kubeconfig more simply and efficiently.
+This document describes how to use kubecm to efficiently manage the kubeconfig of multiple clusters.

-- You have created a TKE or EKS cluster. - You have installed kubectl command line tool on the device used for managing multiple clusters.
+- You have created a TKE general cluster or TKE Serverless cluster. - You have installed the kubectl command line tool on the device used for managing multiple clusters.